Can I Sue a Third Party Who Injured Me at Work?

 Meet with a San Antonio Workplace Injury Lawyer

 If a third party is responsible for your workplace injury, you may have the option of seeking compensation through a personal injury lawsuit.
-At Alford & Associates, we will investigate your case and find out the best option for getting you the help and support you need.
+At Alford Law PLLC, we will investigate your case and find out the best option for getting you the help and support you need.
 Call us today at 210-951-9467 to schedule a free, no-pressure consultation with one of our Bexar County, TX personal injury attorneys.

 Source: